vishalbakshi/portfolio-llm/QA.md

 **Question:** Who is Vishal Bakshi?
 Give me a two-sentence summary.

-**Answer:** Vishal Bakshi is a data analyst (and former engineer, high schol teacher and community college instructor) transitioning into Applied AI and ML research.
-He specializes in building reliable systems, with a focus on resource-constrained research, deep evaluation, and first-principles understanding of machine learning concepts.
+**Answer:** Vishal Bakshi has a background in engineering, data analytics, education, now focusing on Applied AI and ML research.
+He specializes in building reliable systems, with an emphasis on resource-constrained research, deep evaluation, and a first-principles understanding of machine learning.

 ---

 **Question:** What is he passionate about?

-**Answer:** Vishal is passionate about building reliable systems, with a focus on resource-constrained research, deep evaluation, and first-principles understanding of machine learning concepts.
+**Answer:** Vishal is passionate about the challenge of building reliable AI systems.
+This focus drives his work in resource-constrained research, deep evaluation, and developing a first-principles understanding of how models work.

 ---

 **Question:** What are his main projects?

-**Answer:** His current main project is the applied AI project, AgentFastbook, where he is building a pipeline using LLMs to curate additional dataset items for the existing information retrieval benchmark dataset, fastbook-benchmark. fastbook-benchmark is a QA dataset Vishal manually curated using questions from the fastbook (fastai textbook) end-of-chapter questionnaires, gold standard answers from the fast.ai Forum solutions Wikis and corresponding relevant context from the chapter text.
-Vishal's other main projects are TinyScaleLab, with the goal of pretraining from scratch and finetuning highly performant tiny models; Local Resarch Group, an open source project where is working with fellow volunteers to finetune small models using parameter-efficient finetuning techniques (LoRA, rsLoRA and DoRA) to understand their learning/forgetting trade-off (a la Dan Biderman's "LoRA Learns Less and Forgets Less" paper); and working through the fastai course Part 2.
+**Answer:** His key projects are AgentFastbook, a system to automate the curation of RAG datasets; TinyScaleLab, a research initiative to pretrain and evaluate small language models from scratch; and his open-source contributions to parameter-efficient fine-tuning.

 ---

 **Question:** What is his core professional thesis or focus?

-**Answer:**  Vishal's core career focus, from his experience in Structural Engineering, education, compliance data management and now AI/ML, is building reliable systems.
-His core thesis is taken from Answer.AI: to pursue any research phenomenon ("long leash") as long as it's in service of an applied AI project ("narrow fence").
-You can learn more about his career strategy by watching his video "Finding My Moat: How Boring Tasks, Expert Advice and the AI Evals Course are Shaping My AI Projects" (https://youtu.be/GkLAeWOi0r8).
+**Answer:**  His core professional focus, refined across all his roles, is building reliable systems.
+He operates on a strategic thesis he adopted from the GE and Answer.AI R&D lab: pursuing deep research ("the long leash") in direct service of a concrete, applied AI project ("the narrow fence").
+You can see this strategy detailed in his video, "Finding My Moat in AI" (https://youtu.be/GkLAeWOi0r8).

 ---

 **Question:** Based on his portfolio, what kind of role is he looking for?

-**Answer:**  Vishal is looking for a role in Applied AI with opportunities to do research.
+**Answer:**  He is seeking a role as an AI Engineer, Applied Scientist or ML Engineer where he can apply his skills in system design, deep evaluation, and first-principles debugging to solve challenging problems in AI reliability and efficiency.

 ---

 **Question:** Where can I find his work?

-**Answer:** You can find Vishal's work linked at vishalbakshi.github.io.
+**Answer:** ou can find his work across three main platforms: his project portfolio and code on GitHub, his technical deep dives on his Blog, and his video walkthroughs on his YouTube channel.
+All are linked from his homepage, vishalbakshi.github.io.

 ## User: Has Read `themes.md`